AnonymousAccO-O-O/HybridCAR/Readme.md

 			├── 1h			// short term result
     		└── 6h			// long term result
-    ├── abcbmc				// logs and counter examples of ABC-BMC └── combineWithSOTA
+    ├── abcbmc				// logs and counter examples of ABC-BMC ├── PDRs				// results about PDR candidates.
+    ├── sample.pbs			// A sample PBS we use to run the experiments └── combineWithSOTA
     	├── 1h				// short term
             ├── BAC...